 (Photo by Jenna Slovis during one of the most historic whale viewing times in our local history, October 2011)

-We are taking 40% fewer women on our August trip to give everyone plenty of room on our vessel.
+To maintain social distancing, we are taking 50% fewer women on our upcoming trips to give everyone plenty of room on our vessel.

-Our whale watching charters have sold out most very time so don't delay in registering for this great event for women.
+Our whale watching charters have sold out most very time so don't delay in registering for these great events for women.

 Join Blue Water Ventures on our Whales and Wildlife Private Cruise for Women on Monterey Bay National Marine Sanctuary.
 We hope to encounter a variety of whales, dolphins, pinnipeds and seabirds all while enjoying the comfort of our 43 foot "green" vessel The Sanctuary, based in Moss Landing Harbor.
 We are very excited by the possibility of seeing incredible whale behavior such as lunge feeding, tail slapping, breaching or spy hopping.
 Humpback whales are known for their friendly behavior where a whale chooses to come along side our vessel for a closer look.